 The 20-yard is the default kitchen remodel size for Tier 2 and lighter Tier 3 projects.
 The 10-yard fits Tier 1 and very small Tier 2 projects.
 The 30-yard is the right call for full Tier 3 with wall removal.

 The most common sizing mistake is picking a 10-yard for what's really a Tier 2 project.
 The reasoning the homeowner uses: "It's just a kitchen, how much can it really be?"
-The reality: cabinet bulk plus packaging plus flooring layers exceeds 10 cubic yards on most Tier 2 projects, and the swap fee ($300) plus overage ($45) closes most of the price gap to the 20-yard upfront.
+The reality: cabinet bulk plus packaging plus flooring layers exceeds 10 cubic yards on most Tier 2 projects, and a second bin delivery plus overage at $150 per ton closes most of the price gap to just booking the 20-yard upfront.

 Project Timing and Dumpster Scheduling